 Whole number updates indicate when new entries are added.
-Decimal number updates indicate smaller changes such as papers being replaced (e.g., text replaced with published PDF), references added, minor errors are corrected, and so on.
+Decimal number updates indicate smaller changes, such as expanded commentary on existing entries, papers being replaced (e.g., text replaced with published PDF), references added, corrections of minor errors, and so on.